This was APP’s Senepis Tiger Sanctuary, until one of APP’s suppliers cut down the trees. Image: Eyes on the Forest/WW Indonesia

-It's greenwashing scams like this that led to the Dutch Advertising Codes Commission's recent ruling that APP’s print and television advertisements were misleading to the public.
+It’s greenwashing scams like this that led to the Dutch Advertising Codes Commission’s recent ruling that APP’s print and television advertisements were misleading to the public.
 This news comes off the back of other recent APP tiger scandals.
-In July, a tiger was found dieing in a trap at the edge of an APP plantation, and in other areas APP has been forced to relocate tigers after clearing their forest habitat.
+In July, a tiger was found dead in a trap on an APP plantation, and in other areas APP has been forced to relocate tigers after clearing their forest habitat.

 The report also highlights how APP suppliers are, contrary to Indonesian laws and regulations, clearing and draining deep peat, a major source of global greenhouse gas emissions.
 The draining, degradation, and burning of Indonesia’s peatlands is one of the main reasons why Indonesia is ranked third biggest climate polluter in the world.

 On top of this new evidence, our recent Tiger Tour through Sumatra documented the ongoing destruction of tiger habitat and peatland areas, and a dossier has been presented to the Indonesian president to demonstrate how companies like APP are undermining his efforts to curb deforestation.

 It’s estimated that APP – which is part of the Sinar Mas Group – has pulped more than two million hectares of Indonesia’s tropical forests since it started paper production there in 1984.
 The devastation caused by APP has led to intense global criticism with many major global brands such as Mattel, Lego, Adidas, Tesco and dozens more now refusing to do business with the company.